chrislattman/blogging-project/docs/ssh/README.md

 Read more about VirtualBox [here](../virtualbox).

+You may want to SSH into some server in your home network (LAN).

+- Unfortunately, most residential ISPs don't allow their customers to have static IP addresses for their homes (not even for an extra fee)
+- These are also known as WAN (wide area network) addresses

+Dynamic DNS (DDNS) to the rescue!
+Some routers support DDNS, which allows you to associate a domain name with your home's IP address _and_ updates the DNS record if your ISP changes your WAN address.

+- After you set up a port forwarding rule for that server on your router, you can create a SSH configuration that allows you to connect to that server from anywhere in the world!

 ## `scp`

 Stands for "secure copy."
 It is similar to [`cp`](../terminal-commands#cp), but allows you to copy files and directories over the Internet between your computer and a remote server (or directly to a virtual machine on your computer).